Nellyjay74/installing-Metasploitable-in-VirtualBox/User guide.md

 # installing-Metasploitable-in-VirtualBox

-Let’s first discuss what Metasploitable is, it is a testing environment that is very useful for beginner who wants to practice and test their penetration testing skills and security research.
-It is a target machine that is used to discover and penetrate vulnerabilities so that the user gets an idea of real-life targets and machines.
+Let’s first discuss what <b>Metasploitable</b> is:

-In other words, Metasploitable is a virtual machine intentionally vulnerable version of Ubuntu designed for testing security tools and demonstrating common vulnerabilities.
+<strong>Metasploitable</strong> is a virtual machine intentionally vulnerable version of Ubuntu designed for testing security tools and demonstrating common vulnerabilities.

 <b>You can check my previous post on how to install </b>
 <em><a href="https://github.com/Nellyjay74/Establishing-a-virtual-Lab">"Virtual box"</a>